digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 ---

-__00000111__
+Byte length can be used to determine the total number of values it can represent.

-An 8-bit system can store up to 256 values.
+An 8-bit length number can represent up to 256 values.

 Why 256?
-- Each bit represents 1 of 2 values (A base-2 system can only have two possible values: 1 or 0)
+- Each bit represents 1 of 2 values (A base-2 system can only have two possible bit values: 1 or 0)
 - This byte has a length of 8 values.
-So, the total number of values can be determined by "raising" 2 possible bit values to the power of 8 possible bit values (2^8).
+So, the total number of values can be determined by "raising" 2 possible bit values (1 or 0) to the power of an 8-bit byte length (2^8).
 This looks like:

 ```
 2 * 2 * 2 * 2 * 2 * 2 * 2 * 2